Symonds Street Cemetery

 Symonds Street Cemetery is a historic cemetery and park in central Auckland, New Zealand.
 It is in 5.8 hectares of deciduous forest on the western slope of Grafton Gully, by the corner of Symonds Street and Karangahape Road, and is crossed by the Grafton Bridge.
-The street (and by extension the cemetery) are named for William Cornwallis Symonds, a British Army officer prominent in the early colonisation of New Zealand.
+The street (and by extension, the cemetery) is named for William Cornwallis Symonds, a British Army officer prominent in the early colonisation of New Zealand.
 It has a Historic Place – Category I listing with the New Zealand Historic Places Trust.
 Maintenance and administration of the cemetery is provided by the Auckland Council.

 History

-Symonds Street Cemetery was the first official cemetery in Auckland, in use from 1842.
-Originally it was divided into four sections for Anglicans, Catholics, Jews, and a shared Presbyterian, Wesleyan, and general section.
+Symonds Street Cemetery was the first official cemetery in Auckland and has been in use since 1842.
+Initially, it was divided into four sections for Anglicans, Catholics, and Jews, and a shared Presbyterian, Wesleyan, and general sections.
 By 1852, the shared section became Presbyterian, and an additional Wesleyan and general section was added.

-After the establishment of a new municipal cemetery in West Auckland at Waikumete, the Symonds Street Cemetery was closed for burials in 1886, other than to existing family plots.
+After establishing a new municipal cemetery in West Auckland at Waikumete, the Symonds Street Cemetery was closed for burials in 1886, other than to existing family plots.
 No new plots were sold.
-In 1909 the Auckland City Council took over management of the cemetery.
+In 1909, the Auckland City Council took over management of the cemetery.

-Due to development of the Auckland Southern Motorway during the mid-1960s, more than 4,100 bodies were moved and re-interred into two memorial sites at the cemetery, and the land area was reduced by about a quarter.
+Due to the development of the Auckland Southern Motorway during the mid-1960s, more than 4,100 bodies were moved and re-interred into two memorial sites at the cemetery.
+The land area was reduced by about a quarter.
 During the relocation, 2000 graves were found under 1200 headstones in the Anglican section, and 2100 graves under 400 headstones were found in the Catholic section.
 Many of Auckland's early colonists are buried here, including William Hobson, the first Governor of New Zealand and co-author of the Treaty of Waitangi.